The Visa & Mastercard Mandate for Subscription Transactions

 - Installment Payments

-- Unscheduled Merchant-Initiated Payments (products automatically shipped when certain conditions are met, accounts that automatically get topped up when the balance drops below a certain threshold, et cetera)
+- Unscheduled Merchant-Initiated Payments (products automatically shipped when certain conditions are met, accounts that automatically add funds when reaching a certain balance, etc.)

 - Unscheduled Customer-Initiated Payments (one-click shopping)

-What are the Subscription Mandate requirements for Stored Credential Transactions?
+What Are the Full Requirements for Stored Credential Transactions?

 - The type of currency used in the transaction